Generating Storytelling Images with Rich Chains-of-Reasoning: StorytellingPainter

 \subsubsection{Definition of Chain-of-Reasoning}

 Let $C = \{c_1, c_2, \dots, c_n\}$ be a set of distinct visual clues identified within the image.
-Let $K$ be a conclusion, or the inferred proposition, that embodies the story.
+Let $K$ be an inferred conclusion.
 The CoR is defined by the logical structure where the \textit{conjunction} of these clues implies the conclusion $K$: